AkhilAndroid/Personal-Website/content/featured/Crime Detection/index.md

   - Torch
 ---

-Crime Detection with Machine Learning and Web3 is my project that utilizes ML for detecting criminal activities in video footage.
-The system integrates Django for database management and Web3 for authentication, ensuring a robust and secure information storage solution.
+Completed a Crime Detection with Machine Learning and Web3 project.
+This utilizes Machine learning for detecting criminal activities in various video footages.
+The system integrates Django for database management and uses Web3 for authentication, ensuring a robust and secure information storage solution.